 Modules in Linguistics and chosen language

-Students take classes in language fluency, the linguistic study of their chosen language, and courses in theoretical and applied linguistics as follows:
+Students take classes in language fluency, the linguistic study of their chosen language, and usually 3 from the following courses in theoretical and applied linguistics as follows:

 Students develop a formal analysis in syntax or semantics of a fragment of their host language using one of the theoretical frameworks addressed in the degree.
 The exact topic is negotiated individually, and it is jointly evaluated by the host and home institutions.
 Students electing to take the fourth year option in computational linguistics develop implementations of these grammars.
 Previous students have done a wide range of interesting papers for this.